o2r-project/erc-spec/docs/spec/index.md

 The validation MUST NOT fail when files listed in `.ercignore` are failing comparison.

 The validation SHOULD communicate all files and directories actually used for validation to the user to avoid malicious usage of an `.ercignore` file.

+The contents of the reproduced research included in the image tarball are to be valitated against the orginial files.

 <!-- Tools implementing this specification SHOULD communicate the names of ignored files or directories to the user for a transparent validation procedure. -->